 - Bomaderry Creek Regional Park

-- Coffs Coast Regional Park – Selected beaches
+- Coffs Coast Regional Park – Selected beaches and lakes

 - Euston Regional Park